configcat/docs/website/docs/sdk-reference/community/vue.md

 <script type="application/ld+json" dangerouslySetInnerHTML={{ __html: JSON.stringify(VueSchema) }}></script> -->

 :::caution
-As this is a community maintained package, ConfigCat can't guarantee it's stability, safety and can't provide official customer support.
+As this is a community-maintained package, ConfigCat can't guarantee its stability, and safety and can't provide official customer support.
 :::

 <a href="https://github.com/codedbychavez/configcat-vue" target="_blank">ConfigCat SDK for Vue.js on GitHub</a>